5 ways women risk their health by not solving bladder weakness & pelvic floor issues

 2. Many women accept that bladder weakness is “just one of those things”,

 especially after having a baby and when ageing through the menopause.
 It’s also one of those things we can help with though…you don’t have to put up with this!!
+You can grab my guide to pee-free sneezes (also works for coughing and laughing too) by clicking here

 3. “I’m just too embarrassed to talk about it to ANYONE“